storm-devs/storm-engine/kb/0002-scripting-overview.md

 * `program\weather\` - weather system definitions and usage.
 * `program\worldMap\` - everything world map related.

+## Runtime

+The goes through the following phases during script execution:

+* Upon startup, each file is analyzed and compiled into a single translation unit (`COMPILER::Compile`).
+* During the game runtime, compiler will analyze each token and act upon it by introducing new tokens, updating existing, or removing old ones.
+This way the program will ebb and flow until it reaches its exit code (`COMPILER::BC_Execute`).

 ## Typing

 In order to be compiled, the scripting files should contain good C-like code.
 This also means that the variables should be strongly typed.
 Commonly used are base C types: `int`, `float`, but also `bool` and a simple to use `string`.
 Any custom structs are supported in the form of `object`s.